Empowering Autistic Scholars Program

 Vision

-To create a safe and inclusive university learning community that provides our students with the skills, experience, and confidence they need to become empowered self-advocates and leaders in their chosen field.
+To create a safe and inclusive university learning community that provides our students with the skills, experience, and confidence they need to become empowered self-advocates and leaders in their chosen fields.

 Program Components